Hypoallergenic Products

 Recently I also developed a sensitivity to herbs.
 Even herbal teas can really whack my system out of balance now.
 After this began to happen I learned about the medicinal properties of herbs, and how they affect the body even when we apply them to our skin.

-It is VERY difficult to find hypoallergenic products that do not have botanicals in them.
+It is VERY difficult to find hypoallergenic products that do not have botanical in them.
 So far in my research I've only found one line of hypoallergenic products that is BOTH chemically safe AND also free of allergens from botanical ingredients.

 Learn How to Find the Safest Hypoallergenic Products